awsdocs/aws-cost-management-user-guide/doc_source/ce-filtering.md

 Any refunds that you received\.
 Refunds are listed as a separate line item in the data table\.
 They do not appear as an item in the chart because they represent a negative value in the calculation of your costs\.
 The chart displays only positive values\.
 **Reservation applied usage **
 Usage that AWS applied reservation discounts to\.
+**Savings Plan upfront fee**
+Any one\-time upfront fee from your purchase of an All Upfront or Partial Upfront Savings Plan\.
+**Savings Plan recurring fee**
+Any recurring hourly charges that correspond with your No Upfront or Partial Upfront Savings Plan\.
+The Savings Plan recurring fee is initially added to your bill on the day that you purchase a No Upfront or Partial Upfront Savings Plan\.
+After the initial purchase, AWS adds the recurring fee to the first day of each billing period thereafter\.
+**Savings Plan covered usage**
+Any on\-demand cost that is covered by your Savings Plan\.
+In an **Unblended costs **view, this represents the covered usage at on\-demand rates\.
+In an **Amortized costs** view, this represents the covered usage at your Savings Plan rates\.
+Savings Plan covered usage line items are offset by the corresponding Savings Plan negation items\.
+**Savings Plan negation**
+Any offset cost through your Savings Plan benefit that’s associated with the corresponding Savings Plan covered usage item\.
 **Support fee**
 Any charges that AWS charges you for a support plan\.
 When you purchase a support plan from AWS, you pay a monthly charge in exchange for service support\.
 The monthly fees can result in spikes on the first day of every month, when AWS charges your account\.
 **Tax**